Lula registers for Brazil race from jail as thousands rally

 The Workers Party is expected to use an array of appeals to delay any final ruling on Lula’s registration for weeks.

-The Workers Party registered former Sao Paulo mayor Fernando Haddad as Lula’s running mate.
+The Workers Party registered former Sao Paulo Mayor Fernando Haddad as Lula’s running mate.
 Haddad would top the ticket if Lula was barred, party sources said.

 “People thought Lula would not survive in the polls and the opposite is the case.
 He is still the front-runner in all scenarios and would win outright in some of them,” Haddad told reporters after registering the party ticket.
 “If the people want to vote for him they should have the right to do so.”

-Right-wing activist group Free Brazil Movement immediately filed a request at the TSE to invalidate Lula’s candidacy because his conviction has been upheld by an appeals court, which in Brazilian law makes Lula ineligible for public office.
+The office of the federal prosecutor-general immediately filed a request at the TSE to invalidate Lula’s candidacy because his conviction has been upheld by an appeals court, which in Brazilian law makes Lula ineligible for public office.

 Lula governed Brazil for two terms from 2003 to 2010 and left office with a record approval rating of 87 percent due to a booming economy and social programs that lifted millions of Brazilians from poverty.

-That popularity has been hurt by corruption scandals involving his party, which lost power in 2016 when his hand-picked successor was impeached for breaking budget rules.
+That popularity has been hurt by corruption scandals involving his party, which lost power in 2016 when his hand-picked successor, Dilma Rousseff, was impeached for breaking budget rules.

 Still, polls show about one-third of Brazilians would vote for Lula, almost double his nearest rival, far-right lawmaker Jair Bolsonaro.
 Many supporters are expected to vote for whomever replaces Lula on the Workers Party ticket.

 With the charismatic Lula behind bars, the Workers Party has been absent from the initial presidential debates.
-With Haddad now registered as running mate, however, he will begin campaigning across the country next week, party leaders said.
+Now that Haddad is registered as his running mate, however, he will begin campaigning across the country next week, party leaders said.

 Analysts said Haddad could be competitive if he attracted the Lula vote, but he could be at a serious disadvantage because the Workers Party, known as the PT for its acronym in Portuguese, has waited so long to thrust him into the spotlight.